grbeno/grbeno.github.io/pages/dj_installation.md

     ```
     django-admin startproject config .
     ```
-    This command creates a Django project in the actual directory and a config subdirectory inside it with the files `settings.py` `urls.py` `asgi.py` `wsgi.py`.
+    This command creates a Django project in the current directory and a config subdirectory inside it with the files `settings.py` `urls.py` `asgi.py` `wsgi.py`.

     #### Check if the project works well on localhost
     ```